Stanisław Mikołajczyk: Return to Poland

 Following his return, Mikołajczyk immediately set about reviving the PSL, which soon became by far the largest party in Poland.
-He was helped, ironically, by the radical land reform pushed through with the support of the Communists, which created a new class of small farmers who became a firm political base for the PSL.
-The Communists knew they would never win a free election in Poland, and so they set about preventing one, despite the pledges given by Stalin at the Yalta Conference.
+Some have argued he was further aided by the radical land reform pushed through in accordance with the PPR's project, because it "created a new class of small farmers who became a firm political base for the PSL."
+Poland had been a largely rural society in any case and Mikołajczyk's programme was not a conservative smallholder programme.
+The Communists knew they would never win a free or fair election in Poland, and so they set about preventing one, despite the nominal pledges given by Stalin at the Yalta Conference.

-In June 1946 the 3xTAK referendum was held on a number of issues.
-The PSL decided to oppose the referendum calling for the abolition of the Senate as a test of strength against the Communists: two-thirds of voters supported Mikołajczyk, but the Communist-controlled Interior Ministry issued faked results showing the opposite result.
+In June 1946, the 3xTAK referendum was held on a number of issues.
+The PSL decided to oppose the proposal calling for the abolition of the Senate as a test of strength against the Communists: two-thirds of voters supported Mikołajczyk, but the Communist-controlled Interior Ministry issued faked results showing the opposite result.

 Between then and the January 1947 general elections, the PSL was subjected to ruthless persecution, and hundreds of its candidates were prevented from campaigning.

-From 1946 to 1948, military courts sentenced 32,477 people, most of them members of democratic parties for 'crimes against the state'.
+From 1946 to 1948, military courts sentenced 32,477 people, most of them members of democratic parties, for 'crimes against the state'.
 Only then the elections were held.
 In order to be sure that the elections would produce the 'correct' results, the Polish security apparatus recruited 47% of the members of electoral committees as agents.

 The elections produced a parliament with 394 seats for the Communist-controlled "Democratic Bloc" and 28 for the PSL, a result which everyone knew could only be obtained through massive electoral fraud.
 Indeed, the opposition claimed that it would have won as much as 80 percent of the vote had the election been conducted in a fair manner.

 Later life

 Mikołajczyk, who would have likely become Prime Minister had the election been honest, immediately resigned from the government in protest.
 Facing arrest, he left the country in October.
-Winston Churchill, upon seeing him in London, remarked: "I am surprised you made it out alive".
+Winston Churchill, upon seeing him in London, remarked: "I am surprised you made it out alive."
 In London, the Polish government in exile regarded him as a traitor for having co-operated with the Communists.
 He emigrated to the United States, where he died in 1966.

-In June 2000 his remains were returned for burial in Poland.
+In June 2000, his remains were returned for burial in Poland.
 His papers are in the Hoover Institution on War, Revolution and Peace at Stanford University.

 A film, The Right to Vote (O Prawo Głosu, 2008, directed by Janusz Petelski), tells the story of Mikołajczyk's (played by Adam Ferency) struggle.